Krunalscorp/Data-Science_IBM_Coursera/README.md

 # IBM Data Science
-This repository contains all the assignments of the Coursera IBM Data Science course.
+This repository contains all the labs and assignments of the Coursera IBM Data Science course.